-With the full-range of incredible vegan burgers, sausages, and hot dogs, such as Costco’s bleeding burger, Field Roast’s sausages, and IKEA’s Hot Dogs, that have rolled out in recent years, you’ll have plenty to fulfill Dad’s lofty grilling ambitions.
+With the full-range of incredible vegan burgers, sausages, and hot dogs, such as Costco’s bleeding burger, Field Roast’s sausages, and Beyond Meat’s Beyond Burgers, that have rolled out in recent years, you’ll have plenty to fulfill Dad’s lofty grilling ambitions.
 Be sure to have these cruelty-free meats defrosted in advance for easy cooking.
-And don’t forget the generous spread of plant-based condiments (such as guacamole and Just Mayo).
+And don’t forget the generous spread of plant-based condiments.
 As a finishing touch, prepare a simple macaroni or potato salad to accompany the grilled goods.

 8. The grand finale